Performance

 The rust_xlsxwriter library has sister libraries written in C (libxlsxwriter), Python (XlsxWriter) and Perl (Excel::Writer::XLSX).

 A hyperfine performance comparison between the C, Rust and Python versions is shown below.
-The Perl performance is similar to the Python library.
+The Perl performance is similar to the Python library so it has been omitted.

 Benchmark 2: ./c_perf_test